iliaskessaris/Link-list/ReadMe.txt

 contains a number the the address of the next node.
 The input for the list can be only numbers.

-Developed in VS by me and her.
+Developed in VS not only by me but from her also.